RMS Baltic: Early career

-The Baltic made her maiden voyage on 29 June 1904 from Liverpool and New York, under the command of Edward Smith, the future captain of the Titanic.
-She was then the largest liner in the world.
+The Baltic made her maiden voyage on 29 June 1904 from Liverpool to New York under the command of Edward Smith, the future captain of the Titanic.
+She arrived in New York on 8 July, with 906 passengers onboard (209 first class, 142 second class and 555 third class).
+She made the crossing in 7 days, 13 hours and 37 minutes at an average speed of 16.1 knots, burning just 235 tons of coal per day on average.
+She was at the time, the largest liner yet built.
 However, the modifications made to her structure during her design posed a problem: the machinery was not upgraded accordingly, and due to her increased tonnage the ship struggled to maintain the service speed required to ensure regular rotations.

 The Baltic remained on the route from Liverpool to New York for the following years, and proved to be more popular with customers than her fellow liners, probably thanks to her more spacious facilities.
 Her early years, however, were peppered with incidents.
 In May 1905, she was held back for six hours by a breakdown of machinery.
 More serious, on 3 November 1906, a fire broke out in one of her holds.
 It was put under control, but water and fire destroyed more than 600 bales of cotton.
 On April 13, 1907, she collided with and sank a barge loaded with coal in the middle of New York Harbor, and in August 1908, a fire broke out in her holds during a stopover in New York, causing $10,000 in damage.
-On 30 June 1910, she collided with the tanker Standard of the German-American Petroleum Company: The collision holed the hull of the Baltic, above and below the waterline and one compartment was flooded, while a sailor from the tanker, severely injured, was transferred aboard the liner by boat to be operated on there.
+On 30 June 1910, she collided with the tanker Standard of the German-American Petroleum Company: The collision tore the hull of the Baltic above and below the waterline, and one compartment was flooded, while a severely injured sailor from the tanker was transferred aboard the liner by boat to be operated on there.